vinc/moros/dsk/lib/c/README.md

 make image

 # This will:
-# 1. Build the libc library
+# 1. Build the libc library from dsk/lib/c/
 # 2. Compile any C programs in dsk/src/c/
 # 3. Package them into the MOROS filesystem
 ```